Tropes pertaining to multiple characters:

 - God Save Us from the Queen!: Averted.
 Despite her name being a play on the word tyranny and being her being the leader of the main enemies to Earth and the heroes, Queen Tyr'ahnee is nothing but loved on her home planet.

-- Meaningful Name: Get it?
-Ty-rah-nee Though ironically, other then being on the side opposing Earth and our heroes, she's not shown to be particularly villainous and there's no evidence that The Martians are even unhappy under her rule.
+- Meaningful Name: Her name is a pun on "tyranny".
+Though ironically, other then being on the side opposing Earth and our heroes, she's not shown to be particularly villainous and there's no evidence that The Martians are even unhappy under her rule.

 - Ms. Fanservice: Ebony skin, silken white hair, a brass bikini top, see-through skirt, and frequent episodes of nightgowns and other fetishistic costumes?